twonirwana/DiscordDiceBot/README.md

 ### Glitch Option

-As default there is no glitch option (special handling of ones) but it is possible to configure one of the follwing
+As default there is no glitch option (special handling of ones) but it is possible to configure one of the following
 options:

 #### half_dice_one